 The surname Manner was first found in Northumberland where Sir Robert Manners was one of the first on record, when he held land in Northumberland in 1165, and it is suggested that the village Mannor near Lanchester in neighboring Durham was named from the family.
 "According to Camden and other antiquaries, this noble family had their denomination from the village of Mannor, near Lanchester, co.
 Durham.
 They were certainly influential in the northern counties, and Collins traces the name to a William de Manner, who flourished temp.
 William Rufus.
 The pedigree is deduced by him from Sir Robert de Manners, lord of Etal in Northumberland, several generations anterior to the reign of Henry III."
 The first Sir Robert de Manners born (c.
 1038) was probably born in Ethdale, Northumberland.
 He is the progenitor of a long list of sons with the same name.

-Important Dates for the Manner family
+Early History of the Manner family